tomseago/cheatsheets/README.md

 So here are my rules about writing markdown.

-  - Soft wrap lines
+  - **Soft wrap lines**
     To facilitate editing use one line per paragraph.
 Modern editors can soft wrap things easily enough.
+The one caveat is that it does make the document a little less readable in standard ASCII mode, but generally we are going to consider that a reasonable sacrifice in order to achieve more easily written documents

+  - **Item -> Detail Lists**
+    This seems to come up all the time!
+Effectively something similar to a dictionary list.
+This list of rules demonstrates the basic idea.